NatalieKilhamn/3d6constitution/docs/amendments.md

 <details><summary markdown="span">Click for history and notes</summary>

 This amendment was written around 2018-08-23.
 The idea of hit points as being partly narrative has a long history, but the direct influence here is [Eero Tuovinen on combat](http://www.story-games.com/forums/discussion/comment/425370/#Comment_425370):
 > Hit points are a super-power that is justified by constructive genre expectations, the Hero simply doesn't get killed suddenly in the types of genres mentioned here.
-Once you understand and accept this, you no longer have difficulty with the mere fact that hitpoints protect high-level characters - they play by their own rules, and the most fundamental of those rules is that they are only occasionally in serious danger from swordsplay.
+Once you understand and accept this, you no longer have difficulty with the mere fact that hitpoints protect high-level characters - they play by their own rules, and the most fundamental of those rules is that they are only occasionally in serious danger from swordsplay (sic).
 </details><br/>

 [Next: corpus juris](corpusjuris)